RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Licensing.md

 ### Full Developer License

 A **Full Developer License** is required for working with Web Connection during development.
-Additional developers can be added with Runtime licenses.
+Additional developers in an organization can be added with Runtime licenses.

-**At least one Developer License is required** before you can apply any Runtime or additional Developer Licenses.
+**At least one Developer License is required** per organization, before you can apply any Runtime or additional Developer Licenses.

 The Full Developer License includes: